bdombro/chrome-bulk-screenshot/README.md

 ## Installation

 ```
+npm install -g chrome-bulk-screenshot
+or
 yarn global add chrome-bulk-screenshot
-or
-npm install -g chrome-bulk-screenshot

 ```

+Note: Yarn isn't working right now for me because install hangs on a dependency (Puppeteer).
+If you have trouble with yarn, please try npm.
+Suggestions are also appreciated!

 ## Usage